About Guides What I Use

 What is Remotion?

 Normally, making a video means learning CapCut, Premiere Pro, or After Effects.
 With Remotion + Claude Code, you describe what you want in plain English, and Claude builds an animated video from scratch.
 Text animations, transitions, charts, overlays, captions.
-All generated automatically.
+All created automatically.

 I use it to create all my short-form content.
 Reels, TikToks, explainer videos.
 I describe the video, Claude builds it, I preview it, tweak anything I want, and export.
 The whole process takes minutes.